OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Set breakpoints
 1. In VS Code, open your source code script file (functions.js or functions.ts).
-2. In the source code, select in the margin next to a line of code to set a breakpoint on that line.
+2. [Set a breakpoint](https://code.visualstudio.com/Docs/editor/debugging#_breakpoints) in the custom function source code.
 3. In the Excel workbook, enter a formula that uses your custom function.

 ## Use the browser developer tools to debug custom functions in Excel Online